 War Memorials Trust works to protect and conserve all war memorials within the UK.

 The UK’s estimated 100,000 war memorials come in all shapes, sizes and forms from stone cenotaphs to brass plaques, stained glass windows to hospitals, timber lychgates to fabric flags.
-With the centenary of the end of World War I approaching their role as focal points for remembrance will be particularly significant.
+They are focal points for remembrance with the recent World War I centenary stimulating interest in them.

 War memorials remain the responsibility of communities with councils, churches, veteran’s groups, civic societies and schools just some of the organisations involved.
-War Memorials Trust supports local custodians across the country manage these heritage assets as well as facilitating appropriate repair and conservation projects through its grant schemes which are funded by public donations alongside contributions from partner organisations such as Historic England, Historic Environment Scotland and government.
+War Memorials Trust supports local custodians across the country manage these heritage assets as well as facilitating appropriate repair and conservation projects through its grant schemes which are funded by public donations alongside contributions from partner organisations such as Historic England and Historic Environment Scotland.

 The successful candidate will have knowledge of the conservation of the historic environment, relevant legislation and the technical issues involved in the care and repair of war memorials.
 You should be able to provide advice and guidance to custodians and members of the public on all aspects of war memorials and their care as well as having the ability to act as an advocate for the protection and appreciation of our unique war memorial heritage.
 Membership, or evidence of working towards membership, of a relevant professional organisation such as IHBC is desirable.

-The starting salary is circa £30,000, depending on experience; a pension contribution is also made.
+The starting salary is pro rata £25-30,000 depending on experience; a pension contribution is also made.

-For further details and a job description please APPLY ONLINE or contact the Director, Ms Frances Moreton, at 14 Buckingham Palace Road, London SW1W 0QP, 0300 123 0764, firstname.lastname@example.org.
-Please quote ref CO18/IHBC.
+For further details and a job description please visit www.warmemorials.org/vacancies or contact the Director, Ms Frances Moreton, at 14 Buckingham Palace Road, London SW1W 0QP, 0300 123 0764, firstname.lastname@example.org.
+Please quote ref CO-MC19.

 War Memorials Trust is committed to equal opportunities and welcomes applications from all sections of the community.